ankit2812jha/Digital-Photoframe/README.md

 Transport Layer Protocol - WiFi

+Function :-

-Function :- Owner can add and remove picture on digital photoframe using Andriod app without using Internet or Cloud Service
+1. Owner can add and remove picture on digital photoframe using Andriod app without using Internet or Cloud Service

+2. Owner can add and remove picture on digital photoframe using Andriod app from any corner of world using Internet.